vismantic-ohtuprojekti/qualipy/docs/testing.rst

 Over-exposure detection
 -----------------------
-300 images from flickr were downloaded and label either as over-exposured or normal.
+300 images from flickr were downloaded and labeled as either over-exposured or normal.
 With a threshold value of 0.5 the following results were achieved:

 * Correct predictions for all samples:  87.00 %
 * Correct predictions for over-exposed images: 86.00 %